Which is best for you depends on numerous factors - see the list below for a comparison of features to help you decide.

 (All AGA ovens and hotplates are 'fixed temperature' - when on they are at a constant setting.
 The adjustment with the thermostat is just that - a final small adjustment to your personal preference for the whole cooker.)

-Note - The additional two ovens and warming plate on the 'hotcupboard' for five oven AGAs is switched separately to the rest of the cooker but is an on/off switch, not a temperature selector.
+Note - The 'hotcupboard' (additional two ovens and warming plate) for five oven AGAs is switched separately to the rest of the cooker.
+It's a simple on/off switch, not a temperature selector.

 Integrated modules have 'conventional' ovens and hob so are controlled individually, and separately to the rest of the 'parent' AGA.